 Now, imagine the person who wants to go to the mountains wants to avoid the beach because when he was young, his sister drowned at the beach.
 He hates the beach and wants to avoid those painful memories.
 Is it still healthy accommodation for him to agree to go even when it will create undo pain for him?
 No, this is moving into the area of dysfunction, unless he has decided he wants to overcome his fear and push himself to make the trip to the beach.
 Why You Aren't Happily Ever After Anymore

 Let's examine another example.
 A couple has been married ten years without children.
 When they married, they agreed they didn't want children.
 Now, ten years later, the husband wants to start a family.
 He has a value that mothers should stay home with her children.
 He is asking his wife to give up her goal of partnership in her law firm so she can stay home and raise their children that she never wanted in the first place.

 She really loves her husband and her professional life.
 She is torn about what to do.
 She wants to give her husband what he wants and at the same time, she doesn't want to give up her career.
 In the end, she decides to give in and start a family.
 She takes an indefinite time off from her firm, almost guaranteeing she will never make partner.
 Is this accommodating or dysfunction?
-The Key To Fighting Fair In A Relationship [VIDEO]
+Love: The Key to Fighting Fair In A Relationship

 A man and his wife of 68 years are in their 90s.
 She has Alzheimer's and he is her primary caregiver.
 They still live independently in their own home.
 He is noticing a loss of his own health as he deals with the stresses of providing physical care to his wife, while he watches her mentally deteriorate.
 He may literally be killing himself to keep his promise of "in sickness and in health."
 Is he engaging in healthy accommodation or is this dysfunction?